underlay/styx/docs/QUERYING.md

 # Querying

-When Styx first receives a subgraph query, it's in the form of a directed labeled multigraph, where some of the labels (of nodes _or_ edges) are variables.
+When Styx first receives a subgraph query, it's in the form of a directed labeled multigraph, where some of the labels (of nodes _or_ edges) are variables (denoted throughout with a `_:` prefix).

 ![](query.svg)